Home > Teacher Training and Examinations

 You can find out more on the CELTA from the Cambridge CELA web site at: http://www.cambridgeenglish.org/teaching-english/teaching-qualifications/celta/

-Courses are held twice a year on a ‘part-time’ basis and comprise a minimum 120 hours training held over 18 to 20 sessions (days), with each session usually held from 9:00 am to 5:00 pm each Saturday, plus 2 or, occasionally, 3 Sundays.
-The spring-summer course is held from April to July, and the autumn-winter course from September to December.
-Currently, we do not offer ‘intensive’ courses in Kobe.
+Courses are held twice a year on a ‘part-time’ basis and comprise a minimum 120 hours' training held over 16 to 18 sessions (days) depending on the number of candidates.
+Each session is held from 9:00 a.m. to 5:00 ~ 5:30 p.m. every Saturday, plus 1 or 2 Sundays.
+The Spring-Summer course is held from April to July, and the Autumn-Winter course from September to December, or October to January.
+Exact dates can be found in our Information Package.
+Currently, as the courses are designed primarily with working teachers in mind, we do not offer ‘intensive’ courses in Kobe.

 Full details of the above are provided in our Information to Applicants package, where you will also see that we do our best to accommodate teachers who may have special requests regarding individualised payment schedules.
 Please feel free to ask about this at interview or once you’ve been accepted on the course.